University of the Witwatersrand: Governance and Administration

-The Great Hall facade is a provincial heritage site.

 As set out in the Higher Education Act (Act No. 101 of 1997) and in the Statute of the University of the Witwatersrand, the university is governed by Council.
-The Chancellor of the university is the ceremonial head of the university who, in the name of the university, confers all degrees.
-The positions of Principal and Vice-Chancellor are merged, with the Vice-Chancellor responsible for the day-to-day running of the university and accountable to Council.
-Council is responsible for the selection of all Vice-Chancellors, Deputy Vice-Chancellors and Deans of Faculty.
+The chancellor of the university is the ceremonial head of the university who, in the name of the university, confers all degrees.
+The current chancellor is Dr Judy Dlamini, who spearheads the female Academic Leadership Fellows Programme.
+The positions of principal and vice-chancellor are merged, with the vice-chancellor and principal responsible for the day-to-day running of the university and accountable to Council.
+The current vice-chancellor and principal is Prof. Zeblon Vilakazi, a nuclear physicist who will lead Wits until 2030.
+Council is responsible for the selection of all vice-chancellors, deputy vice-chancellors and deans of faculty.

-The responsibility for regulating all teaching, research and academic functions of the university falls on Senate.
-Additionally, the interests of the university's students are represented by the Students' Representative Council (SRC), which also selects representatives to Senate and Council.

 Campuses

-The university is divided into five academic campuses, the main administrative campus is East Campus.
-Across the De Villiers Graaff Motorway lies West Campus.
+The university spans 480 hectares and is divided into five academic campuses, with the administration building on the Braamfontein East Campus.
+Across the De Villiers Graaff Motorway lies the West Campus.
 The two are joined by a brick-paved bridge across the highway called the Sibanye-Stillwater Bridge.
-East and West Campus effectively form a single campus, bordered by Empire Road to the north, Jan Smuts Avenue to the east, Jorrissen Street and Enoch Sontonga Road to the south and Annet Road to the west.
-The historic East Campus is primarily the home of the faculties of Science and Humanities, as well as the University Council, Senate and management.
+East and West Campus effectively form a single campus, bordered by Empire Road to the north, Jan Smuts Avenue to the east, Jorissen Street and Enoch Sontonga Road to the south and Annet Road to the west.
+The historic East Campus is primarily the home of the faculties of Science and Humanities, as well as Solomon Mahlangu House where the university's Council, Senate and management meet.
 West Campus houses the faculties of Engineering and the Built Environment, and Commerce, Law and Management.
 East Campus is home to four residences, namely Men's Res (male), Sunnyside (female), International House (mixed) and Jubilee Hall (female).
 West Campus is home to David Webster Hall (female), Barnato Hall and West Campus Village (both mixed).

 Wits has three more academic campuses, all located in Parktown.
-Wits Education Campus (WEC) houses the school of education, within the Faculty of Humanities.
-WEC boasts three female residences, forming the Highfield cluster, namely Girton, Medhurst and Reith Hall.
-East of WEC (across York Road), lies Wits Medical Campus which is the administration and academic centre of the Faculty of Health Sciences.
-West of WEC (across Victoria Avenue) lies the Wits Management Campus, with the Wits Business School.
+The Wits Education Campus houses the Wits School of Education, within the Faculty of Humanities and boasts three female residences, forming the Highfield cluster, namely Girton, Medhurst and Reith Hall.
+To the east of the Wits Education Campus (across York Road) lies the Faculty of Health Sciences that houses the Wits Medical School and the Philip V. Tobias Building, which is the Faculty's administration building.
+To the West of the Wits Education Campus (across Victoria Avenue) lies the Wits Management Campus, with the triple accredited Wits Business School.
 Within the Wits Management Campus are the Ernest Oppenheimer Hall (male residence) and the mixed Parktown Village.

-There are centres that are not academic although referred to by the university as campuses.
-These are Graduate Lodge, Campus Lodge, South Court and Braamfontein Centre; all in the city district of Braamfontein and all mixed gender.
-Furthermore, there is the Wits Junction (mixed) and the Knockando Halls of Residence (a male residence located on the grounds of a Parktown mansion called Northwards) in Parktown, and the mixed Esselen Street Residence in Hillbrow.
+Other residences include Graduate Lodge, Campus Lodge, South Court, Noswal Hall and Braamfontein Centre; all in the city district of Braamfontein and all mixed gender.
+Further, there is the Wits Junction (mixed) and the Knockando Halls of Residence (a male residence located on the grounds of a Parktown mansion called Northwards) in Parktown.